 How to develop your RED commerce in China?

 As mentioned above, you can work with KOLs.
 They are very active online and often have a huge number of followers.
-Collaborating with them can boost your brand’s activities, reaching Chinese consumers in a faster way.
-We can help you with that.
+Collaborating with them can boost your brand’s activities, reaching Chinese consumers in faster way.

-To be up to date with the digital tools and social media channels is also important because Chinese society is based on it.
+Being up to date with digital tools and social media channels is also important because Chinese society is based on it.
 Gentlemen Marketing Agency is specialized in digital marketing in the Chinese market.
 Do not hesitate to contact us if you want to discuss any projects in China.

 We are a little red book (Xiaohongshu) Agency, working on little Red Book since 2017, and have followed their Expansion.

-We are closely worked with this Quality APP and have already several Case studies for ECommerce.
+We are closely working with this Quality APP and have already several Case studies for ECommerce.